jetstack/tarmak/docs/proposals/ssh-known_hosts.rst

 Public DSA keys will not be tagged.

+Care must be taken to ensure that Terraform does not override tags set by the Lambda function.

 A start has been made on the code for the Lambda function:

 .. code-block:: go